 - General FAQs

 If you have additional questions after exploring the information on this page, you can always contact us directly at your convenience.
-If you are an already-practicing dog trainer interested in joining VSA as a mentor, please visit the Mentors page here.
+If you are an already-practicing dog trainer interested in joining VSA as a Faculty Advisor or mentor, please visit the Mentors page here.

 Dog Trainer Course (DTC) FAQs